gatk555/simavr/README.md

 (<I>irq->irq;</I>)
-and the IRQs for any one peripheral form an array (there are some exceptions), so it is really only necessary for call
+and the IRQs for any one peripheral form an array (there are some exceptions), so it is really only necessary to call
 <I>avr_io_getirq()</I>
 once for each peripheral used.
 (Another useful feature is that the IRQ structure contains the value passed